• Skip to primary navigation

 In Japanese cuisine, rice vinegar is added to sushi rice, dressings, marinades, and dipping sauces.

-Its acidity helps enhance the taste of vegetables and add freshness to stir-fries.
+Its acidity helps improve the taste of vegetables and add freshness to stir-fries.

 It can also be substituted for other vinegars or citrus juice.